-The School of Medicine currently has four formal joint or dual degree programs, the Medical Scientist Training Program, Masters of Public Health, Masters of Science in Bioengineering and the Masters in Business Administration program.
+The School of Medicine currently has several formal joint or dual degree programs: the Medical Scientist Training Program (MD/PhD), Masters of Public Health, Masters of Science in Bioengineering, Masters in Aerospace Engineering Sciences, and the Masters in Business Administration program.

 The MSTP program offers a combined MD/PhD degree and is a rigorous multi-year program in which students complete the basic science curriculum and then enters the graduate school to complete basic science research leading to a doctoral thesis before returning to complete the clinical curriculum.

 Building 500, First Floor